 Testosterone and Sleep

-Testosterone and sleep health are intricately related — if you sleep poorly, you produce less Testosterone and if you don't produce enough Testosterone, you have trouble sleeping.
+Testosterone and sleep health are intricately related -- if you sleep poorly, you produce less Testosterone and if you don't produce enough Testosterone, you have trouble sleeping.
 It's a vicious cycle.

 While Testosterone Deficiency is more common in men, they are not the only ones who can suffer from this condition.
 The female body also relies on Testosterone, though to a lesser extent than men.
 Even though Testosterone is primarily a male hormone, females also produce it in their adrenal cortex.

 When Testosterone Deficiency appears during puberty for a young girl, she may experience certain abnormalities such as the absence of menstruation and possible underdevelopment of breasts.
 The symptoms of Testosterone Deficiency in men are also the same in women.